Nautilus (fictional submarine): Inspirations

 Verne named the Nautilus after Robert Fulton's real-life submarine Nautilus (1800).
 For the design of the Nautilus, Verne was inspired by the French Navy submarine Plongeur, a model of which he had seen at the 1867 Exposition Universelle, three years before writing his novel.

 Several possible links have been suggested between Captain Nemo's Nautilus and CSS Alabama, a warship built in secrecy for the Confederate States by Laird's shipyard in Birkenhead, UK, during the American Civil War.
 Verne himself made a comparison between Alabama and Nautilus in a letter to his publisher Pierre-Jules Hetzel in March 1869.

 Alabama was sunk in the English Channel by USS Kearsarge; Nemo's final attack is in the English Channel.
 Both were wholly or partially built in Birkenhead.

 Also, the Confederate agents who arranged Alabamas construction operated from Nautilus House, a building in Liverpool.

 Similarities have also been noted between Captain Nemo and Alabama commander Raphael Semmes.
 Nemo's motto is Mobilis in Mobile; Semmes was from Mobile, Alabama.
 Both were gifted natural historians.
 Semmes was declared a pirate by US President Abraham Lincoln; Nemo was declared a pirate and pursued by USS Abraham Lincoln.
 Semmes had a portrait of Confederate President Jefferson Davis in his cabin; Nemo had a portrait of Lincoln in his.
 Both Semmes and Nemo encounter an imaginary island, sail through a patch of white water, encounter fake Havana cigars, mention coral mausoleums, shelter in an extinct volcanic island, and have their final battle off Cherbourg.

 Other appearances

 Beside their original appearances in Twenty Thousand Leagues Under the Seas and The Mysterious Island, Nautilus and Captain Nemo have appeared in numerous other works.

 In the 1954 film adaptation of the first novel and in The Return of Captain Nemo, it is suggested that Nautilus is powered by nuclear energy (discovered by Nemo himself), and that Nemo uses the same energy to destroy Vulcania, Nautilus's base island.

 In the 1969 film Captain Nemo and the Underwater City, Nautilus and its sister ship Nautilus II are depicted as industrialised stingray-like vessels, flattened with pronounced tumblehomes supporting rounded deckhouses.
 Each has a heavy girderwork tail, at the tip of which twin rudders and diving planes are mounted.

+In the 1990 anime series Nadia: The Secret of Blue Water, Nautilus is a converted starship of the ancient Atlantis civilisation, with Nemo one of the last surviving Atlantean descendants.